OSUPCVLab/PCVLabDrone2021/README.md

 - Check out [QuadTree](https://medium.com/@waleoyediran/spatial-indexing-with-quadtrees-b998ae49336), a spatial indexing algorithm that improves geo-queries in a 2D-space.

 ## Prerequisites
+This is a vision-based project.
+The only data source comes from the UAV embedded camera for geolocalization.
+Our method is to match features from UAV taken images with other data sources with similar contexture information such as [GoogleSatelliteMap](https://www.google.com/maps/@40.0014409,-83.0193795,1131m/data=!3m1!1e3) and [OpenStreetMap](https://www.openstreetmap.org/#map=16/40.0001/-83.0215).
+Here are three dependent sub-repos helping generating satellite maps and extracting map features offine.
 - [Satellite Map Generation](https://github.com/OSUPCVLab/UbihereDrone2021/tree/main/Satellite%20Map%20Generation)
 - [GIS Mask from OpenStreetMap](https://github.com/OSUPCVLab/UbihereDrone2021/tree/main/GISMaskfromOSM)
 - Feature Extractor